ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 [-subscribe:][RACSignal] for more information.

 ### Errors are propagated immediately

+In RAC, `error` events have exception semantics.
+When an error is sent on a signal, it will be immediately forwarded to all dependent signals, causing the entire chain to terminate.

+[Operators][RACSignal+Operations] whose primary purpose is to change error-handling behavior – like `-catch:`, `-catchTo:`, or `-materialize` – are obviously not subject to this rule.

 ### Side effects occur for each subscription
 ### Subscriptions are automatically disposed upon completion or error
 ### Outstanding work is cancelled on disposal